databio/pepatac/README.md

-# 1. ATACseq pipeline overview
+# 1. PEPATAC pipeline overview

 This repository contains a pipeline to process ATAC-seq data.
 It does adapter trimming, mapping, peak calling, and creates bigwig tracks, TSS enrichment files, and other outputs.
-You can download the latest version from the [releases page](https://github.com/databio/ATACseq/releases), or find changes listed in the [CHANGELOG](CHANGELOG.md).
+You can download the latest version from the [releases page](https://github.com/databio/pepatac/releases), or find changes listed in the [CHANGELOG](CHANGELOG.md).

 # 2. Pipeline features at-a-glance